markfussell/markfussell.github.com/source/_posts/2013-02-13-git-about-everything-it.markdown

 ## Next

-Our next problem will be...
+Our next problem will be [IT Automation](/blog/git-about-everything-it-automation/)